-Annie Flanagan wins the 2015 Visura Grant for Personal Multimedia/Video Story, for her video' Love Hannah'.
+Annie Flanagan wins the 2015 Visura Grant for Personal Multinews/Video Story, for her video' Love Hannah'.
 The grant recognizes a photographer or videographer for their multimedia or video story, with a focus on the story and dedication as well as the extent that he or she is able to use the story to bring about positive change in society.
 The Grant supports personal multimedia stories and encourages the production and development of photography outside of the commercial realm.

 As the winner, Annie will receive a $1,000 cash prize and a six month mentorship program with acclaimed photographer and Visura Member, Donna Ferrato.